• Disease Overview

 Affected populations

 CVID equally affects males and females.
 The prevalence of CVID is approximately 1 in 30,000 people.
-The diagnosis of CVID is not made in children under the age of 4, because until that time, it may be confused with other genetic defects that must be excluded.
+The diagnosis of CVID is not made in children under the age of 4, because until that time, it may be confused with other genetic disorders that must be excluded.
 In addition, it can be confused with physiologic immaturity.
-However, most patients have symptoms later and are not diagnosed until ages 20-40.
+However, most patients have symptoms later and are not diagnosed until the age of 20-40.

 • < Previous section